 Physiotherapy for Cyclist Performance

-Physiotherapy may not be the most obvious choice when it comes to improving cyclist performance – however one would be surprised at the various ways that physiotherapy can have a positive impact on cycling performance.
+Physiotherapy may not be the most obvious choice when it comes to improving cyclist performance – however, one would be surprised at the various ways that physiotherapy can have a positive impact on cycling performance.

 Improving Cycling Biomechanics

-Physiotherapists are experts in the human anatomy and have a keen eye when it comes to muscular deficiencies.
+Physiotherapists are experts in human anatomy and have a keen eye when it comes to muscular deficiencies.
 A physiotherapist can identify muscular inefficiencies and imbalances where one muscle group might be working harder to make up for weaker muscle groups.
-A physiotherapist can also assess your movement patterns while cycling to ensure your energy is used more efficiently to propel you forward.
+A physiotherapist can also assess your movement patterns to ensure your energy is used more efficiently to propel you forward.

 Cyclist Physiotherapy for Injury Prevention

 Most people are aware that prevention is better than cure, however very little focus is placed on pre-habilitation.
-Pre-habilitation programmes are specially designed for pre-race trainings – to ensure that your body is able to keep up with the intensity of upcoming training sessions.
+Pre-habilitation programmes are specially designed for pre-race training – to ensure that your body is able to keep up with the intensity of upcoming training sessions.
 If one were to jump right into intensive training, injuries might occur.
-A physiotherapist is able to develop a prehab training programme consisting of sports specific elements like strength training, regular stretching exercises and most importantly, sports specific drills.
+A physiotherapist is able to develop a prehab training programme consisting of sports-specific elements like strength training, regular stretching exercises and most importantly, sports specific drills.
 The demand for each sport is different so assessing your sport capability is essential.
 Each individual is different, thus each prehab program also should be individually tailored.

 Cyclist Physiotherapy for Injuries

 As with any sport, there is always a risk of injury – mainly overuse and traumatic injuries.
 A physiotherapist is able to help you with pain relief and rehabilitation for injuries that affect your muscles, bones or nerves.
-Overuse injuries are especially common among cyclists as it is a fairly repetitive sports – using the same few muscle groups.
+Overuse injuries are especially common among cyclists as it is a fairly repetitive sport – using the same few muscle groups.
 Common overuse cycling injuries include back pain and lower limb problems.
-Small aches can escalate to become bigger problems overtime if not attended to – this is due to the frequency of repetition of the cycling motion.
+Small aches can escalate to become bigger problems over time if not attended to – this is due to the frequency of repetition of the cycling motion.